ARG-007/Car-Rental-System/README.md

 Hozo Cabby is currently a command line application that mimics a typical car rental system.
 It covers basics use cases for customer, owner, driver and admin.
-The Pseudo - Business Model focuses on renting out cars to customers from the pool cars made available by owners, while the driver are considered as add-on, opt-in for each rental booking.
+The Pseudo - Business Model focuses on renting out cars to customers from the pool of cars made available by owners, while the drivers are considered as add-on, opt-in for each rental booking.

 ---